The Fall of Constantinople

 The work continued on into Sunday night but when midnight struck all work ceased.
 Mehmet had ordered that Monday would be a day of rest and atonement.
 All was quiet.
 Mehmet finalized his plans, inspected his forces and gave one last motivating speech to his men to prepare them for the difficult task at hand.

-Under the difficult conditions inside the city tensions were high between the Greeks, Venetians and Genoese.
+Under the difficult conditions inside the city, tensions were high between the Greeks, Venetians and Genoese.
 But with the final assault at hand, they were able to place aside their differences.
-On the same Monday that the besiegers were resting, those inside the city who could, gathered together–including Greek and Italian, Orthodox and Catholic–to partake in a holy procession, along with relics and icons, through the streets and along the entire length of the walls.
+On the same Monday that the besiegers were resting, those inside the city who could–including Greek and Italian, Orthodox and Catholic– gathered together to partake in a holy procession, along with relics and icons, through the streets and along the entire length of the walls.

 Among the processioners was the Emperor Constantine himself.
 At the end of the procession he gave a speech to those present to prepare them for the difficulties that lay ahead.
 Then near the end of the day a church service was held at the Hagia Sofia where communion and confession was administered by both Catholic and Orthodox priests without any hint of schismatic tension.
 As Runciman remarked “At this moment there was union in the Church of Constantinople.”
 With this rather remarkable and harmonious scene at hand, it was now time for the fateful battle to begin.

 The final Ottoman assault on the city started on Monday evening as the Sun was beginning to set.
 Men poured forward to fill the remaining gaps in the fosse and the cannons and war machines were brought into position.
 At about 1 in the morning the assault commenced.
 First the fierce yet undisciplined Bashi-Bazouks were unleashed.
 These were irregulars composed of a hodgepodge of ethnicities including Christians.
-For two hours they stormed the city’s defenses but made no headway, yet their purpose was to weary the defenders.
+For two hours they stormed the city’s defenses, although making no headway they fulfilled their purpose of wearying the defenders.

 After about two hours the Anatolians were beginning to falter.
 Mehmet saved his best troops, the Janissaries, for the third and final assault.
 They marched in perfect formation towards the walls to the beat of their fear inspiring war music, ignoring the arrows and missiles raining down on them.
 The defenders of Constantinople, tired from four hours of fierce fighting, were holding there own against the fresher Janissaries who like the Bashi-Bazouks and Anatolians were unable to make any head way.